dualsky/keybrd/doc/keybrd_library_developer_guide.md

 This guide is for the maintainers and developers of the keybrd library.
 It is assumed the reader is familiar with C/C++ language including pointers, static class variables, and object-oriented programming concepts.

-## Class-name prefixes
+## Class Naming Conventions
-Class-name prefixes make more sense if you look at the class inheritance diagrams in the next section.
+Class-name prefixes are used in lieu of directory structure (Arduino does not support subdirectories) The Class-name prefixes make more sense if you look at the class inheritance diagrams in the next section.

 Each class in keybrd library has one of 4 prefixes:
 * **c_** classes common to all keybrds